Nouvelle Vague (1990 film): Plot

 The servants and Raoul quickly attempt to cover up any existence of Roger but almost immediately there is a new crisis: a man identical to Roger, calling himself Richard Lennox and claiming to be Roger's brother, appears.
 He claims to know about the boating incident and is apparently using that as leverage to take over one of Elena's companies.
-Where before the figure of Lennox was passive and docile, he is now shrewd and aggressive; it is Elena that now becomes pliant.
+While before the figure of Lennox was passive and docile, he is now shrewd and aggressive; it is Elena that now becomes pliant.

 The power struggle reaches a climax in a recapitulation of the boating scene.
-Now it is Lennox who decides to take the boat out (this time a rowboat), and it is Elena who falls into the water, apparently unable to swim.
+Now it is Lennox who decides to take the boat out (this time a rowboat) and it is Elena who falls into the water, apparently unable to swim.
 Richard, at first as indifferent to Elena as she was to Roger Lennox in the same situation, abruptly takes Elena's hand and saves her.
 In the end, an equilibrium is reached.
 Elena realizes that Richard Lennox is the same man as Roger Lennox ("the same, but different").
-Richard has taken on a controlling role in Elena's affairs but Elena remains in charge.
-With renewed vigor, Elena warmly bids arrivederci to her servants (Richard having earlier arranged to sell the estate for a large sum of money), and Elena and Richard in turn drive away, apparently off to have more adventures as equals.
+Richard has taken on a controlling role in Elena's affairs, but Elena remains in charge.
+With renewed vigor, Elena warmly bids arrivederci to her servants (Richard having earlier arranged to sell the estate for a large sum of money) and Elena and Richard in turn drive away, apparently off to have more adventures as equals.